openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 partial credit.

 .. image:: ../../../shared/building_and_running_chapters/Images/partial_credit_multiple_choice.png
- :alt: Image of a multiple choice problem with partial credit for an incorrect
+ :alt: A multiple choice problem with partial credit for an incorrect answer.
-     answer.
  :width: 600

 You can specify what percentage of the points for the problem a learner receives for an incorrect answer.
-If you do not specify the percentage, the default of 50% is used.
+If you do not specify the percentage, the system uses the default of 50%.

 For an overview of partial credit in problems, see :ref:`Awarding Partial Credit for a Problem`.